Sumukha1496/maskdata/README.md

 ```

 ## Mask fields in a JSON
-This method masks the field value if present in the given object
+This method masks the field value if present in the given object.
+This is an old functionality.
+For more flexibility and single masking call to mask different types of data in the json object, star using the new maskJson2() function.
 ```javascript
 const MaskData = require('./maskdata');